 These mining fees are what you normally pay when sending bitcoin from one address to another, as an incentive for miners to add transactions to the blockchain.
 You can learn more in our transaction fees article.

 The funds you add to your coinjoin account will be charged a service fee at most once.
-Remixing them is always free of service fees.
+Re-running coinjoin for the same funds is always free of service fees.

 Coinjoin fees in practice